weiglemc/weiglemc.github.io/_pages/about.md

 ## Graduate Program Director

-I am currently serving as the Graduate Program Director (GPD) for Administration in the Department of Computer Science.
+*I am currently on research leave for the Fall 2022 semester*, but in January 2023 I will be returning as the Graduate Program Director (GPD) for Administration in the Department of Computer Science.
 See our website for information on our graduate programs ([Master's Program](https://odu.edu/compsci/academics/graduate/masters), [PhD Program](https://odu.edu/compsci/academics/graduate/phd)).
 If you need to contact a CS GPD, please use [csgpd@odu.edu](mailto:csgpd@odu.edu).

 ## Teaching

-*I will be on research leave for the Fall 2022 semester, but will return to teaching courses in Spring 2023.*
+*I am currently on research leave for the Fall 2022 semester.*

 ## Research